 Weight-bearing joints are most commonly involved, but bones of the wrist, hand, and elbow may also be affected, especially after injury.

-Because the entire GI mucosa resists TB invasion, infection requires prolonged exposure and enormous inocula.
-It is very unusual in developed countries where bovine TB is rare.
+Because the entire gastrointestinal (GI) mucosa resists TB invasion, infection requires prolonged exposure and enormous inocula.
+It is very unusual in countries where bovine TB is rare (eg, because of milk pasteurization and routine TB testing of cattle).

 Ulcers of the mouth and oropharynx may develop from eating M. bovis–contaminated dairy products; primary lesions may also occur in the small bowel.
 Intestinal invasion generally causes hyperplasia and an inflammatory bowel syndrome Overview of Inflammatory Bowel Disease Inflammatory bowel disease (IBD), which includes Crohn disease and ulcerative colitis, is a relapsing and remitting condition characterized by chronic inflammation at various sites in the gastrointestinal... read more with pain, diarrhea, obstruction, and hematochezia.
 It may also mimic appendicitis Appendicitis Appendicitis is acute inflammation of the vermiform appendix, typically resulting in abdominal pain, anorexia, and abdominal tenderness.
 Diagnosis is clinical, often supplemented by CT or ultrasonography... read more .
 Ulceration and fistulas are possible.